datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 ![There Was No Room in the Inn](/img/no-room-at-the-inn.jpg)

 1. Joseph with a pregnant Mary traveled to Bethlehem rushing to find lodging because the baby was due any moment.
-2. "There was no room for them in the inn", demonstrated by the empathetic or mean-spirited innkeeper turning them away.
+2. "There was no room for them in the inn", demonstrated by a sometimes empathetic, sometimes mean-spirited innkeeper turning them away.
 3. Fortunately, a kind stranger or sometimes the innkeeper himself offers them a stable or a cave where Mary gives birth to Jesus.

-Except if you read Luke 2, specifically only verses 6-7 that supposedly describe this scene, none of the above is actually stated.
+However, if you read Luke 2, specifically only verses 6-7 that supposedly describe this scene, none of the above is actually stated.
 So where did these details come from, and are they historically accurate?

 ## Mary was due to give birth right away?